FDA Compliant vs Approved: What Is the Difference?

 PET

-Known as a plastic with a high scratch and shatter resistance, Polyethylene Terephthalate (PET) is a popular choice in the beverage and spice industries.
-PET is semi-rigid, light weight and is used in beverage bottles, spice jars and honey bottles among others.
+As a scratch and shatter resistant material, Polyethylene Terephthalate (PET) is a great choice for beverages and spices.
+PET is semi-rigid, lightweight and essential for beverage bottles, spice jars and honey bottles among others.

 HDPE

-Containers and packaging made of High Density Polyethylene (HDPE) are versatile for a range of industries, from chemical and automotive to food and pharmaceutical.
-It is a durable and chemically resistant plastic that is commonly used for bottles, small containers and IBC Totes.
+Containers made of High Density Polyethylene (HDPE) are versatile for different industries, including chemical and automotive to food and pharmaceutical.
+It is a durable and chemically resistant plastic that is common for bottles, small containers and IBC Totes.

 PP

-Polypropylene (PP) is a translucent plastic with good impact resistance, excellent chemical resistance and an ideal choice for hot fill applications.
-It is commonly used in the fast-food industry for tamper evident and round containers, tubs and jars.
+Polypropylene (PP) is a translucent plastic that is well known for its impact and chemical resistance.
+It is a popular choice in the fast-food industry for tamper-evident round containers, tubs and jars.
+It is also common for hot fill beverages.

 Glass

-Finally, The Cary Company offers safe glass packaging.
-It is versatile throughout industries and is an eco-friendly and all-natural material.
-Whether it is in a bottle or jar, glass can hold product ranging from beverage and sauces to fruits and vegetables.
+Finally, The Cary Company offers safe glass containers.
+Glass is versatile throughout industries and is an eco-friendly and all-natural material.
+Whether it is in a bottle or jar, glass can hold items ranging from beverages and sauces to fruits and vegetables.

 View Our FDA Compliant Containers!

-The Cary Company offers a wide variety of widely considered FDA Compliant and food grade products for your business and customers.
+The Cary Company offers a variety of FDA Compliant and food grade containers and packaging for your business.
 Choose the right one for your food or beverage item today!